 Seattle University was founded by the Jesuits as the Immaculate Conception Parish School in 1891.
 Seattle University is home to more than 7,050 students and is considered the largest independent institution of higher learning in the north and western sections of the nation.
 Seattle University’s campus covers more than 50 acres is located in downtown Seattle.

 5. Gonzaga University

 The Nursing & Human Psychology School at Gonzaga University offers a variety of top-quality nursing programs and is recognized to be among the best nursing programs in Washington State.
 At the baccalaureate level, Gonzaga University offers a traditional Bachelor of Science in Nursing degree program (BSN) for those students seeking RN licensure.
 At the graduate level, Gonzaga offers four online academic nursing degree programs.
-These include an online RN to MSN program, an online MSN program, an online 2nd Master’s Degree, an online DNP program for bachelor’s degree holders, or an online DNP or master’s degree holders.
+These include an online RN to MSN program, an online MSN program, an online 2nd Master’s Degree, an online DNP program for bachelor’s degree holders, or an online DNP or master’s degree holder.

 Gonzaga University was established in 1887 and continues to be affiliated with the Society of Jesus.
 The school is named to honor Saint Aloysius Gonzaga.
-The university’s campus is situated alongside the Spokane River and home to about 7,450 students.
+The university’s campus is situated alongside the Spokane River and is home to about 7,450 students.
 Gonzaga University is considered a ‘more selective school.